 This course is designed to provide clinical psychology doctoral students with the training to attain the profession-wide competency in assessment, as required by the APA Commission on Accreditation.
 Students will learn foundational skills in psychometrics and integrative multimethod assessment in the process of learning to administer, score, interpret, and communicate about the most commonly used standardized measures for behavioral and cognitive assessment in order to be prepared to engage in evidence-based assessment practice.
-[Note that this course covers cognitive and neuropsychological assessment, not behavioral and cognitive assessment.]
+[Note that this course actually covers cognitive and neuropsychological assessment, not behavioral and cognitive assessment as the catalog indicated.]